0x1eef/ryo.rb/README.md

 **1. Compared to JavaScript's "Object"**

-Ryo is heavily inspired by JavaScript when it comes to its implementation - it copies its behavior as much as it can.
+Ryo is heavily inspired by JavaScript when it comes to its implementation - it copies its behavior as much as it can, including in regards to prototype-based inheritance.
 There are Ryo equivalent's to JavaScript - for example, in JavaScript `Object.create(null)` is equivalent to `Object.create(nil)` in Ryo.
 The demos below cover this in more detail.
 Despite the heavy influence from JavaScript, I would like to think